 As the v2 apps start passing health checks, you gradually undeploy the v1 apps, until you end up with just v2 running.

-This is identical to the previous strategy, except you remove the old version of the app before booting up the new version, as shown in Figure 53:
+This is identical to the previous strategy, except you remove the old version of the app before booting up the new version, as shown in Figure 41.
+This is especially useful for stateful apps, so Figure 41 shows how the deployment affects not only servers, but also their hard-drives.

-You start with several replicas of v1 of your app running, each with a hard-drive attached.
-These are typically network-attached hard-drives.
+You start with several replicas of v1 of your app, each with a hard-drive attached.

 You repeat the process in (2) until all v1 replicas are replaced with v2.

-You start with several replicas of v1 of your app running.
-Let’s refer to these v1 apps as "blue."
+You start with several replicas of v1 of your app (blue).

-You start deploying v2 of your app, which we’ll refer to as "green," onto new servers.
+You start deploying v2 of your app (green) onto new servers.
 The v2 apps start to go through health checks in the load balancer, but the load balancer does not yet send any traffic to them.

 When all the v2 replicas are passing health checks, you do an instantaneous switchover, moving all traffic from v1 (blue) to v2 (green).
-At that point, you undeploy all the v1 servers, leaving just v2.
+At that point, you undeploy all the v1 servers, leaving just v2 (alternatively, you may choose to keep the v1 servers around for a period of time in case you need to do a rollback).

 Now that you’ve seen the core deployment strategies, how do they compare?